Rotorua: the Waimangu Volcanic Valley and fantastic adventures in NZ

 Wellington

-We’ve visited windy Wellington, New Zealand’s vibrant capital, four times, and each visit has been a delight.
+We went to windy Wellington, New Zealand’s vibrant capital, four times, and each visit has been a delight.
 The city’s charm never fades—its compact size makes it easy to explore, yet there’s always something new to discover.
 We love spending time at the bustling waterfront, where cozy cafes and lively restaurants line the shores.
-Cuba Street, with its quirky, bohemian vibe, is a must-see, while the Cable Car offers stunning views over the city.
-The Botanic Garden is a peaceful retreat, and the Te Papa Museum is always a highlight, offering a deep dive into the country’s history and culture.
+Cuba Street, with its quirky, bohemian vibe, is a must-see.

 We began our New Zealand travel three times from Wellington.
 The town is easy to explore on foot.
 A must-do is a trip on the Wellington Cable Car to the top of the Botanic Garden, where you will have panoramic views of the city and harbour.
 Walk back to the city through the beautiful garden.